SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture11.md

 	- separate dynamic content
 - cannot affect the main page, only **output** of the included page is used
 - can include files from WEB-INF
+  - make sure you declare the relative URL